DOVER, Del.--(BUSINESS WIRE)--

 About Delaware Interactive

-NIC (EGOV) is the nation's leading provider of official government websites, online services, and secure payment processing solutions.
-The company's innovative eGovernment services help reduce costs and increase efficiencies for government agencies, citizens, and businesses across the country.
+Founded in 1992, NIC (EGOV) is the nation's leading provider of official government websites, online services, and secure payment processing solutions.
+The company's innovative eGovernment services help make government more accessible to everyone through technology.
 The family of NIC companies provides eGovernment solutions for more than 3,500 federal, state, and local agencies in the United States.
+Forbes has named NIC as one of the “100 Best Small Companies in America” five times, most recently ranked at No.11 (2013), and the company has been included three times on the Barron’s 400 Index.
 Additional information is available at http://www.egov.com.

 Christiane Reinhold, 302-526-2197